Michal78900/MapEditorReborn/README.md

 - Automatically loading a random map each round.
 - Reloading a map when the map file was overwritten.
 - Random rotation each time the object is spawned.
 You can choose that only one axis (for example Y) is affected. **(set rotation to `-1` to make it random)**
+- Loading custom schematics made of in-game items from Unity Editor.

 # Spawnable objects:
 - All types of doors (except gates)